 Amy’s Bakery Zucchini, Carrot and Apple Muffins are so moist and flavorful!
 When summer is in full swing, this is a great recipe for your zucchini harvest!

 Late summer is peak zucchini season.
 This recipe is one of my favorite ways to use our favorite, fresh, plentiful vegetable!
 Zucchini is the perfect ingredient for muffins and quick breads because it’s easy to work with and keeps muffins moist.
 Also, if you have a garden full, the price is right!

 If you haven’t every baked with zucchini, you may wonder, what does zucchini taste like in baked goods?
 In one word – delicious!
 Once all of the rest of the ingredients are added, this muffin tastes similar to carrot cake, without the frosting.
 You’ll love this blend of fresh veggies and fruit to make the perfect hearty breakfast or brunch treat!

 Amy’s Bread NYC put this place on your list of bakeries to visit!

-Oh, the muffins.
-Wonderful.
-I love Amys Bread in NYC.
-If you love carrot cake, you’ll love these.
-They are dense, not too much sugar and are made with veggie oil instead of butter.
+I love Amy’s Bread in NYC.
+Have you ever been?
+It is a MUST visit when you travel to NYC.
+If you love carrot cake, you’ll love these muffins.
+They are dense, not too sweet and are made with oil instead of butter.
 I added raisins to the batter, since I love raisins in my muffins.
-Great texture.
-A meal in a muffin!
+They have such a wonderful texture.
+It’s basically a meal in a muffin!